 With the bed constructed, we finished the exposed edges with walnut edge banding to create the illusion of solid walnut.
 This post has great tips for applying pre-glued edge banding (it’s really easy).

-After that, all that was left to do was give the bed a few coats of Danish Oil and wait patiently for it to cure so we could move our mattress and box spring back into place.
+After that, all that was left to do was give the new DIY plywood bed a few coats of Danish Oil and wait patiently for it to cure so we could move our mattress and box spring back into place.
 You can see we evenly spaced the legs, and they’re inset from the ends so that the leg by our feet is not flush with the end of the bed.
 We did this so that when we walk around the bed, we won’t stub our toes on the metal.

-We’ve been using the new bed for about a month and I LOVE it!
+We’ve been using the new DIY plywood bed for about a month and I LOVE it!
 It’s so much easier to clean under the bed, plus there’s no longer a bedskirt kicking around, picking up dust and doggy butt prints.
 I was worried that replacing a light bed skirt with a darker wood bed frame would make the room feel darker/heavier/smaller but it’s had the opposite effect: the room feels larger and airier.
 Happily, Szuka doesn’t seem troubled by the change after all, because she still lies beside the bed some nights even though she can’t really lean against anything.

+With our new DIY plywood bed in place, I felt inspired to make a few other updates to freshened up the bedroom.
 You might have noticed that I finally decided on a new duvet cover and shams (after using the other pin-tucked set for over five years).
 I actually short-listed quite a few, including the Belgian Flax Linen set in Teal, the Cotton Cashmere in Heather Gray, the Ripple Texture in Stone White, the Organic Cotton Braided Matelasse in Stone White, the Organic Cotton Smocked Pleated in White, and the Organic Cotton Shadow Diamond Matellase in Stone White.
 I contemplated so many different colors and patterns, but ultimately I decided that I really like white bedding.
 It helps make the bedroom seem larger and also helps to create a calming atmosphere.
 Because I tend to forget the bedding in the dryer on laundry day, I also love a duvet cover with some texture to hide any wrinkles – that’s my housekeeping hack for the week!

 I spent weeks shopping, but eventually I chose the Organic Cotton Brighton Matelasse in Stone White with matching Euro shams, from West Elm (it also comes in Platinum, a soft grey, and Slate, a rich charcoal hue).
 I liked how long our last West Elm duvet cover lasted, plus I had purchased the Euro pillow inserts from West Elm so I knew that most of their duvet covers would have that particular size of shame as an option.
 I am totally smitten with the texture of this duvet cover, which has a really beautiful, organic quality to it.